 As we moved into the Orange flag phase, the first sector that re-opened in a limited way in Miami-Dade County was Parks and Open Spaces.
 On April 29, 2020 at 6:00am, Emergency Order 21-20 went into effect.
 The development of the Emergency Order included representatives from organizations involved in services and activities in parks, marinas and golf courses.
 Over the course of several meetings, protocols were developed and then reviewed carefully by medical professionals from the universities and hospitals in Miami-Dade County, as well as the Florida Department of Health.
 This collaborative process became the model for future efforts related to business and commercial establishment reopening.
+The original Emergency Order has now been replaced with Emergency Order 29-20 and includes provisions for parks, boats and marinas, golf courses and other outdoor establishments.

-The protocols developed outlined specific rules to ensure social distancing, effective sanitization of restrooms and high touch areas, use of facial coverings and limitations on gatherings of people.
-These protocols have been updated to allow for multiple members of the same family ride in the same golf cart.
-Additionally, protocols for the opening of beaches have been included in the Specialty Protocols on page 73.
+The protocols developed outlined specific rules to ensure social and physical distancing, effective sanitization of restrooms and high touch areas, use of facial coverings and limitations on gatherings of people.
+These protocols have been updated to allow for limited competition on athletic fields, provided facial coverings are worn in accordance with Emergency Order 20-20 and now include provisions for charter vessels and tour boats.